We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some offer subscription plans, allowing a person to choose the number of visits with the therapist.

-An individual can also check whether their insurance plan covers telehealth and online therapy services.
+Individuals can also check whether their insurance plan covers telehealth and online therapy services.

 However, online counseling is not suitable for people who have suicidal or self-harm thoughts, as they require immediate urgent care.